It seems that everything comes in a list format nowadays. “Wash, Rinse, and Repeat” or “Open box, Remove Contents, Try and Assemble”.

 The proliferation of articles about happiness as of late has been astonishing.
 Everybody is coming up with the magic formula for finding happiness.
 I don’t know about you, but I need to keep things simple and in perspective at all times.

 Unfortunately, things are not that easy.
-That doesn’t mean there aren’t techniques and tips you can use in your everyday life that can help you find happiness and fulfillment as you go through the journey of life.
-Here’s how:
+However, there are techniques and tips you can use in your everyday life that can help you find happiness and fulfillment as you go through the journey of life.

 - Keep life simple.